 12. When you change your address, notify the post office and all relevant financial institutions (bank and credit card companies).

-2 Cairine Wilson, “Waging War on Fraud and Identity Theft” Opens in a new window, Huffington Post Canada, Mar.
+2 Cairine Wilson, “Waging War on Fraud and Identity Theft” Opens a new website in a new window, Huffington Post Canada, Mar.
 18, 2016

-3 “Fraud vigilance increasing among polled Canadians – Equifax Canada” Opens in a new window, Canadian Underwriter, Feb.
+3 “Fraud vigilance increasing among polled Canadians – Equifax Canada” Opens a new website in a new window, Canadian Underwriter, Feb.
 28, 2017